 Honey-Dijon Brussels Sprouts, a festive sweet Brussels sprouts side dish in a slow cooker (crockpot), is a gorgeous sweet vegetable side dish perfect for holidays.
 You will love how the honey and Dijon combine to make this one of the season’s delicious ways to enjoy this underrated green veggie.

 When it comes to brussels sprouts, you either love them or you hate them.
 I think a lot of people grow up and do not love them.
 I have heard anything from bitter tasting to tasting like feet.
 I didn’t even try brussels sprouts till I was well into adulthood (like LAST YEAR) and could not believe I was missing out!

 There are so many ways and so many recipes you can use to serve up amazing tasting brussels sprouts, so if you tried them as a kid, make sure you try them now as an adult, and you might be surprised.

 I think maple bacon Brussels sprouts is a pretty obvious way to cook them, but I also crusted with buffalo breading (Buffalo Brussel sprouts recipe – which is fun as a snack to dip).
-Another totally festive Brussels Sprouts recipe that is new for 2021 are these Sautéed Brussels sprouts with Glazed Pecans.
+Another totally festive Brussels Sprouts recipe that is new for 2021 is these Sautéed Brussels sprouts with Glazed Pecans.

 Here is a shortlist of ingredients, then scroll to the bottom for step-by-step measurements and instructions.

 - 2 pounds Brussels Sprouts, halved